 If you hear people criticize DISC profiles for lacking reliability or validity, they are almost always referring to issues around the presentation of an adaptive style.
 After multiple attempts, researchers at Inscape Publishing (now a part of Wiley) were not able to validate the adaptive style graphs; therefore, they were abandoned.

-We recommend reading the full descriptions for the four styles with an eye toward the language being used.
+When evaluating a profile, we recommend reading the full descriptions for the four styles with an eye toward the language being used.
 Would a C reading about her style feel like it was harsh and judgmental, or accurate and affirming?
 Would an S reading about his style feel like he was reading about a pushover or would it feel supportive and clear?

-Wiley, the publisher of all of Everything DiSC assessments, is committed to maintaining the highest standards of instrument development and application through a careful research and development process.
-They ensure all of the instruments offer valid scores and accurate feedback to the respondent.
+Wiley, the publisher of all Everything DiSC assessments, is committed to maintaining the highest standards of instrument development and application through a careful research and development process.
+They ensure all the instruments offer valid scores and accurate feedback to the respondent.
 Each instrument is designed to provide reasonably accurate interpretations or feedback based on your scores.
 There’s an entire book detailing the research behind Everything DiSC: Everything DiSC® Manual.
 The following research reports provide more easily digested information on the reliability and validity of the DiSC assessments:

 About Everything DiSC: Theory and Research (PDF)